1719pankaj/code2context/CONTRIBUTING.md

 2. Consider adding support for glob patterns or regular expressions
 3. Update the documentation to reflect the new capabilities

+### GUI Enhancements

+When modifying the GUI:

+1. Use Tkinter's standard widgets and follow their design patterns
+2. Keep the interface intuitive and user-friendly
+3. For long-running operations, use threading to avoid freezing the UI
+4. Update status messages to keep users informed of progress
+5. Add tooltips or help text for complex features
+6. Ensure all actions have clear visual feedback
+7. Keep the design responsive to different window sizes

 ## Internal Architecture

 For those interested in modifying the core functionality, here's how Code Extractor works internally.